Chess and a Half

 0. All rules are identical to FIDE Chess, unless stated otherwise.

-5. The new leapers/jumpers are capable of an optional multi-capture. (i.e. capturing the pieces on the intermediate squares, as well as the piece on the destination square)
+3. The new radial leapers/jumpers are capable of an optional multi-capture. (i.e. capturing the pieces on the intermediate squares, as well as the piece on the destination square)

-6. Castling is done by moving the king any number of spaces towards the rook, and then jumping the rook over the king.
-This is sometimes called flexible castling.
+4. Castling is done by moving the king any number of spaces towards the rook, and then jumping the rook over the king.

-7. The fifty-move rule has been changed to an eighty-move rule. (i.e. a draw only occurs after eighty moves with no capture or pawn push)
+5. The fifty-move rule has been changed to an eighty-move rule, and sideways Pawn moves don't reset the counter, but promotions do. (i.e. a draw only occurs after eighty moves with no capture, forwards pawn push, or promotion).

 If you want to play this game over the board, I have a printable chess set.
 It uses circular chess pieces with images attached. i.e. XiangQi style.